Princess Caroline of Denmark: Marriage

+Married life

+The spouses lived in the Bernstorff Mansion (Det Bernstorffske Palæ) on the corner of Bredgade and Frederiksgade.
+It had been bought for them by King Frederick VI in 1829, and was renovated for them in the Empire style of the period by the Neoclassical Danish architect Jørgen Hansen Koch.
+The arranged marriage was childless but otherwise turned out to be successful in many ways, and Caroline eventually came to live quite harmoniously with her spouse.
+She tolerated his recurring adultery and tried her best to remedy his constant money problems.
+They did not play any active role at the royal court, and after her father's death in 1839, she became distanced from the court.
+Her spouse was given the task of escorting royal mistress Countess Danner (1815–1874) while she was estranged from the royal couple.

 In 1830, Caroline suffered terrible burn injuries in a fire, which disfigured her face; her hair ornament caught fire while she was reading in her bed, and she was severely burnt in the face and hair.
 The damage upon her looks was permanent, and she was later to remark, when she caught a glimpse of herself in a mirror, that she was sincerely grateful that she managed to acquire any friends who could stand to look at her face.
 She suffered a similar burn injury in 1858 when she burned her arm and shoulder so badly, that she had great pains for the rest of her life.

-Between 1831 and 1839, she presided regularly at the supervision of the Aarhus troops.
-When her spouse was appointed General Commandant for Nørrejylland in 1839, she followed him on his inspection tour through the county's villages, and was celebrated by the public; she was a skillful rider, and when she followed her spouse on his inspections of the troops in Sjælland, she paraded herself on horse before the troops.
+Between 1831 and 1839, she presided regularly at the supervision of the troop exercises in Aarhus in which Prince Ferdinand took part as commander of a Dragoon Regiment.
+When her spouse was appointed General Commandant for Northern Jutland in 1839, she followed him on his inspection tour through the area's garrison towns, and was warmly received by the public.
+She was a skillful rider, and when she followed her spouse on his inspections of the troops in Sjælland, she paraded herself on horse before the troops.

 She founded an asylum in Aarhus (1836) and became the protector of Vallø Stift in 1852.